 Organization of field visits to Rouen, combining a progress meeting with non-academic partners, visits to several farms and meetings with associations to expand the network of partners, fuel discussions and strengthen ties with the region.

-Corinne ROBERT is a research director at INRAE and a professor at the École normale supérieure.
-A specialist in the interactions between ecological dynamics, territories and societies, she develops interdisciplinary approaches at the interface between environmental sciences and social sciences.
+Corinne ROBERT is a research director at INRAE (ECOSYS Unit) and an adjunct professor at the École normale supérieure and CERES.
+As a specialist in the interactions between ecological dynamics, social dynamics and territories, she develops transdisciplinary approaches at the intersection of ecology, environmental sciences and social sciences.
 Her research focuses in particular on the agroecological transition of territories.
-As project leader, she is responsible for the scientific design, overall coordination and consistency of the research work.
-She ensures the articulation between knowledge production, territorial partnerships and the promotion of results, with a view to action research.

-"I am very enthusiastic about developing this project with Rouen-Normandy Conurbation, focusing on participatory approaches to the agroecological transition of territories.
-The opportunity to experiment with different workshop formats with a diverse range of actors seems particularly stimulating to me, both in terms of supporting the dynamics of transition and nurturing a lively and collective action research approach."
+"I am very excited about developing this project with the Rouen-Normandy Conurbation, focusing on participatory approaches to support the agroecological transition of local regions.
+The opportunity to experiment with different workshop formats involving a diverse range of stakeholders strikes me as particularly inspiring, both in terms of supporting the dynamics of transition and fostering a vibrant, collective action-research process."
 Corinne ROBERT

 Non-academic Project Leader

-Margaux ADER is a research engineer at the École normale supérieure.
-Trained in cognitive science, she is responsible for designing and implementing the project's consultation mechanisms, through the organization of participatory workshops and interviews with agricultural and regional stakeholders.
+Margaux ADER is a research engineer on the project (October 2025 - March 2028).
+With a background in cognitive science, she helps design and implement consultation mechanisms, particularly by organizing participatory workshops and conducting interviews with stakeholders in the agricultural and local sectors.

-Elliot MEUNIER is a doctoral student in environmental psychology.
-He is developing research on farmers' connection to living things and the link with agroecological practices.
-In this context, he is supervised by Oscar NAVARRO (University of Nîmes) and Corinne ROBERT (INRAE and ENS-PSL).
-His work is also rooted in action research through workshops with agricultural stakeholders in Normandy on the connection to living things as part of the Hotspot Imagine Agroecology project.
+Elliot MEUNIER is a doctoral student in environmental psychology (April 2025 - April 2028).
+He is conducting research on farmers’ connection to living organisms and its link to agroecological practices.
+Supervised by Oscar NAVARRO and Corinne ROBERT, his research is also part of an action-research approach, involving the application of his work in workshops conducted with agricultural stakeholders in Normandy.

 PARTNERSHIPS